Li Wangyang: Hong Kong asks who killed Tiananmen activist

 On 10 June, Mr Lee led 25,000 people on a protest march that culminated in a gathering at Beijing's Liaison Office in western Hong Kong.

 He said it was the biggest-ever protest at the central government's representative office.
-Police, who fired tear gas to keep the protesters at bay, said 5,000 people attended the march.
+Police said 5,000 people attended the march.

 "We protested over the jailing of Ai Weiwei and Chen Guangcheng," said Mr Lee, referring to two of China's best-known dissidents.